Legitcoder/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

 O(n) because I search through the list in one pass of N input.
-I also use extends to merge the arrays however that would just be a constant of O(k) which can be dropped.

 8. What is the space complexity of your optimized code in `names.py`?

-O(n) because I used a dictionary to keep track of whether I've seen the element before or not and this grows to N input.
+O(n) because I used a dictionary to keep track of whether I've seen the element before in the other file or not.
+This is assuming one of the given array is considered n input size.